-No matter how many people experience outbreaks from individual foods, so consistently that it can’t be denied, mainstream dermatologists still state that “there is no evidence to suggest that diet causes acne“.
+No matter how many people break out from individual foods, so consistently that it can’t be denied, mainstream dermatologists still state that “there is no evidence to suggest that diet causes acne“.
 Many people are venturing down a years-long path of failed antibiotics and accutane because of this.
 Dairy and chocolate are two of the only foods to have been tested.

-For example, orange juice is extremely high in sugar, which is a nightmare for acne due to increasing inflammation.
-Coffee is mostly skin-friendly, but the caffeine is able to crank up stress hormones when drunk in excess.
-A donut is an acne-causing feast of vegetable oils, wheat and trans-fats, all of which cause acne.
+For example, orange juice is extremely high in sugar, a nightmare for acne due to increasing inflammation.
+Coffee is mostly acne-friendly, but the caffeine cranks up stress hormones when drunk in excess.
+A donut is an acne-causing feast of vegetable oils, wheat and trans-fats.

 The end of sunflower seeds

-Being a member of the seed group, sunflower seeds are already a suspect food for acne if you eat large amounts daily.
-Over the last few years, reports have been flooding in from the acne underground as well, speaking of sudden breakouts after eating them based on their healthy reputation.
+As a seed, sunflower seeds are already a suspect food for acne if you feast on them daily.
+Reports have been flooding in from the acne underground as well, speaking of sudden breakouts after eating them based on their healthy reputation.

-Then in 2014, a study examining whether eating sunflower seeds causes acne confirmed the link.
-The scientists in this study had previously concluded that applying sunflower seed oil to the face was effective at reducing acne, due to the anti-inflammatory effects of the linoleic acid it’s rich in.
-So naturally, they wanted to see what eating sunflower seeds would accomplish.
+Then in 2014, a study examining sunflower seeds and acne confirmed the link.
+The scientists had previously concluded that applying sunflower seed oil to the face was effective at reducing acne, due to the anti-inflammatory effects of its linoleic acid.
+Naturally, they wondered what eating sunflower seeds would accomplish.

-50 patients were gathered, who were 72% female and in the classic acne age range of 15-30.
-One group of 25 was told to avoid sunflower seeds for two weeks, while the other was ordered to eat 25 grams of sunflower seed-containing food daily.
+50 patients were gathered, 72% female and in the classic acne age range of 15-30.
+One group avoided sunflower seeds for two weeks, while the other ate 25 grams of sunflower seed-containing food daily.
 They tested their skin using the acne severity index (ASI).
-This is an assay you’ll often see in studies; for this study the calculation was simply “2 x pustules + 1 x papules + 0.25 x comedones”.
+This is an assay you’ll commonly see in studies; for this study the calculation was simply “2 x pustules + 1 x papules + 0.25 x comedones”.

-After two weeks, there was no significant difference in the control group, but in the sunflower seed group, acne worsened substantially.
+After two weeks, the control group barely changed, but in the sunflower seed group, acne worsened substantially.
 The ASI index increased from 62 to 86.2, a change of 24.2.
-The ASI in the control group only increased by 4.1, a small change that could have easily been down to week to week fluctuation.
+The ASI in the control group only increased by 4.1, almost certainly minor week to week fluctuation.

 Another test assay, the global acne grading score (GAGS), “did not change by a significant amount” in either group, but was still slightly higher in the sunflower seed group.
-After the follow up period where the diets were discontinued, 88% of the sunflower seed group still had higher acne than previously, compared to 33% in the control group.
+After the follow up period where the diets were discontinued, 88% of the sunflower seed group still had more acne than previously, compared to 33%.

 Specific types of acne were also examined.
-Comedones (whiteheads/blackheads) increased by 17% in the sunflower seed group, compared with 6% in the controls.
+Comedones (whiteheads/blackheads) increased by 17% in the sunflower seed group compared with 6%.
 For papules it was 69% vs 23%, while for pustules it was 60% vs 22%.
-Finally, there was no change in nodules in the control group, compared to a 50% increase in the sunflower seed group.
-All this led the scientists to conclude that “sunflower seed intake appears to aggravate acne vulgaris“.
+Finally, nodules didn’t change significantly in the control group, but increased by 50% in the sunflower seed group.
+The scientists therefore reached the undeniable conclusion that “sunflower seed intake appears to aggravate acne vulgaris“.

-Sunflower seeds have a reputation of being extremely healthy, since you feed them to your pet bird and also because they taste bland, which is a good thing according to the avoid all pleasurable foods theory of health (which is not true).
+Sunflower seeds have an extremely healthy reputation, since your pet bird eats them, and they taste bland, which is excellent according to the avoid all pleasurable foods theory of health (which is not true).
 However, they have a sinister secret.

-When you look at the sunflower seed’s nutritional profile, it’s very clear why regular consumption would ruin your skin.
-In fact, I would have advised against eating them daily without this study.
-By far the biggest problem is the sunflower seed’s fat profile.
+When you examine sunflower seeds’ nutritional profile, it’s clear why daily consumption would ruin your skin.
+I would have advised against them without this study.
+Why?
+Because of their fat profile.

-In this article on pumpkin seeds and acne, we discussed how pumpkin seeds are very rich in zinc and amino acids, but have to be restricted because of excessive levels of omega 6 fatty acids.
+In this article, we discussed how pumpkin seeds are very rich in acne-clearing zinc and amino acids, but must be restricted because of their omega 6 fatty acids.
 Well, sunflower seeds have a much worse fat profile.
-100 grams of sunflower seeds contains 49.8 grams of fat, with 39.2 grams being omega 6s.
-Pumpkin seeds contain 42.1 grams of total fat per 100 grams, with only 19.2 grams of omega 6s.
+100 grams contains 49.8 grams of fat, with 39.2 grams being omega 6s.
+Pumpkin seeds contain 42.1 grams of total fat with only 19.2 grams of omega 6s.

-Omega 6s (also known as linoleic acid) are extremely pro-inflammatory when your fat intake is unbalanced towards them.
-Nowadays, an excess of omega 6s in the diet a is very common problem, and thus a common cause of acne, as well as many other chronic problems like brain fog and joint aches.
+Omega 6s (AKA linoleic acid) are extremely pro-inflammatory when your fat intake is unbalanced towards them.
+Nowadays, an excess of omega 6s in the diet is commonplace and a common cause of acne, and also other chronic diseases like brain fog and joint aches.

-Based on that fat profile alone, sunflower foods are a forbidden food for acne.
-Eating 25 grams daily like in the study is a very effective way to get acne.
-Sunflower seeds have such a healthy reputation that millions of people are eating them daily, particularly vegans, who often rely on seeds and nuts for amino acids.
-25 grams isn’t even a massive amount; many people will be eating 50 grams or more daily.
+The fat profile alone makes sunflower foods a forbidden food for acne.
+Following the study and eating 25 grams daily is a very effective way to get acne.
+Sunflower seeds have such a healthy reputation that millions of people eat them daily, particularly vegans, who rely on seeds and nuts for amino acids.
+25 grams isn’t even massive; many people eat 50 grams or more.

 Other potential toxins

-Sunflower seeds also contain other natural plant toxins, with one notorious class being lectins.
-Lectins’ worst powers for acne show up after months of heavy consumption, through chronic damage to digestion, but they can trigger immediate inflammation as well.
-Oxalates are another type of defensive plant toxin, but sunflower seeds contain only low amounts compared to other seeds.
+Sunflower seeds also feature notorious natural toxins called lectins, which wreak your digestion.
+Lectins are deadliest for acne after months of heavy consumption, but can trigger immediate inflammation as well.
+Oxalates are another natural plant toxin, but compared to other seeds, sunflower seeds only contain low amounts.

-The study found that nearly 60% of sunflower seeds grown in Tanzania were contaminated with aflatoxins.
-14% of samples were contaminated with aflatoxin levels above 22ppb, the level deemed to be a health (and thus acne) risk.
-Some sunflower seeds were in the hundreds of parts per billion range.
-Therefore, it’s even possible that mycotoxin contamination accounted for all of the acne, if the Iranian scientists had a massively contaminated batch.
+60% of sunflower seeds grown in Tanzania were contaminated with aflatoxins, while 14% of samples contained aflatoxin levels above 22ppb, the level deemed to be a health and thus acne risk.
+Some samples even contained hundreds of parts per billion.
+Therefore, if the Iranian scientists acquired a massively contaminated batch, it’s even possible that mycotoxin contamination accounted for all of the acne.

-Overall though, while the toxins above will have made a difference in the study, and will make a difference if you switch to a heavy sunflower seed diet, the fat profile was and is the biggest factor.
-The omega 6s are one danger which never goes away.
+Overall though, while the toxins above will have impacted the study, and will make a difference if you switch to a heavy sunflower seed diet, the fat profile was and is the biggest factor.
+The omega 6s are one danger which never fades away.

-All in all, the results of this sunflower seed study are unsurprising: based on the facts we know, they’re exactly what you would expect.
+The results of this sunflower seed study are unsurprising: based on what we know, they’re exactly what you would expect.

 Sunflower seeds have benefits too…

-In the article on pumpkin seeds we also discussed how despite their flaws, they’re a smart, tactical source of skin-friendly amino acids for a vegan.
-Sunflower seeds are a similarly strong source.
+In the pumpkin seeds article we also discussed how despite their flaws, they’re a smart, tactical source of skin-friendly amino acids for a vegan.
+Sunflower seeds are similarly strong.
 100 grams contains 1240mg of glycine, which is vital for acne due to its role in collagen production and glutathione.
 They also contain 795mg of lysine.
 Sunflower seeds are inferior to pumpkin seeds, with 1358mg and 1386mg respectively, but still useful for when meat and eggs are off the menu.

-Sunflower seeds are also extremely rich in other nutrients, beating most other seeds in their nutritional density.
+Sunflower seeds are also extremely dense in other nutrients, beating most other seeds.
 The most notable nutrients (per 100 grams) are…

 Magnesium: 81% of the RDA, versus 65% for pumpkin seeds.